fable-compiler/fable-react/docs/using-third-party-react-components.md

 ### 1. Install the react component

-Using yarn or npm, install the react component you want to use (we'll be using the [rc-progress](https://github.com/react-component/progress) React component in this tutorial).
-Run the following command inside your Fable project directory:
+Using yarn or npm, install the react component you want to use.

+For example to use the [rc-progress](https://github.com/react-component/progress) React component which we'll be using in this tutorial, run the following command inside your Fable project root folder:

 ```bash
 yarn add rc-progress